A Bichon Frise puppy diet is similar to a healthy adult Bichon Frise diet, and you need to get your new puppy started on the right track.

 I adopted “Milo” from Connecticut.
 I believe I am his 4th home.
 For whatever reasons he was given up a few times.
 But please note he is a wonderful dog.

 When we got him he was very quiet.
 I thought perhaps something was wrong with Milo.
 But after a week in my home he started to eat and play.
 He was being fed Iams food.
 But he had a “pink patch” on his back.

-It looked sore and he came with some medication.
+It looked sore and he came with some medication for it.
 I took him to the vet and our vet said that it could have been caused by fleas, food, etc. So I started to do the elimination process.
-Also, Milo had a few extra pounds on him.
+Also, Milo had gained too much weight.
 I talked to the vet about food.
 I also talked to friends and family about dog food for him.

 My daughter told me that her dogs were thriving on Blue Buffalo.
 I took a trip to Pet Smart and actually spoke to the Blue Buffalo representative about Milo.

 She recommended the special food for weight control and also she told me to eliminate other foods like dairy and cheese.
 So I did.
 Well, Milo’s patch started to disappear without the medication.
 I now feed him the Blue Buffalo Small Breed Chicken & Rice Dog Food that she recommended.
 I give him vegetables but do not give him cheese or dairy.